 Let’s explore what it means to implement a data analytics strategy and how it can positively impact your restaurant business.

-What are restaurant analytics?
+What are restaurant data analytics?

 The difference between a real metric and a false data point is that metrics can be measured.